Since the invention of money, financial advisors have published books that teach you “how to become a millionaire.”

 When the economy tanks, as it is wont to do, it’s all too easy to lose your sole source of income.
 When income dries up, savings start to dwindle.

-This is commonly accomplished through things like earning dividends from investments, interest earned from loans, royalties, rental income, capital gains, and even from side businesses that require little upkeep like e-commerce sites.
+This is commonly accomplished through things like earning dividends from investments, interest earned from loans, royalties, rental income, capital gains, and other side businesses that require a small investment.

 They “Close The Loop”